 The foundation of the NWPRP is the identification of essential core areas in need of restoration, according to biological criteria to be named in a later data call.
 These “core areas” will serve to focus agency resources and target NGO fund-raising to restore a critical number of whitebark pine populations to insure the future survival of the species.

 To facilitate identification of core areas, some land management agencies and tribal jurisdictions require additional data on whitebark pine distribution for accurate assessments.
 Some of these data have been compiled and made available, but we are also missing additional data sources that exist as records within individual agencies, organizations, and may be in the possession of researchers.

 New and updated distributional and health status information will be used as follows: (1) To fill-in distributional gaps, especially correcting areas where whitebark pine is currently absent; (2) to revise the current coarse-scale (1 km2) spatial data layers made available to agencies; and (3) to develop other layers incorporating health status, such as percent rust and beetle infection and mortality.
-The target deadline for distributional information is May 15, 2018.

 Overview of the Hi5DB Plot Database